 10 Reasons to Stop Cotton Wool Parenting

 You are a parent.
 Looking after kids is your job right?
 And to do that job well you have to protect them from danger.
-But are you overprotecting them?
+But are you one of those overprotective parents?
 Are you cotton wool parenting?
 I’m forever wondering whether I’ve got the balance right between protecting from genuine threats and giving the freedom to explore and experience the world and the risks that exist in it.

 The world’s a risky place, isn’t it?